-Even when everything is done correctly, patients can still be injured or killed during surgery.
-Medical surgeries have strict protocols regarding when and how they are performed.
+Just because a surgery goes well doesn’t mean a patients won’t suffer an injury.
+Strict protocols dictate how and when doctors perform surgery.
 These protocols often help define the “standard of care.”
 When protocols are not followed and that standard of care is violated and damage results, it is surgical malpractice.

 Causes of Surgical Malpractice

-- Anesthesiologists – Many instances of surgical malpractice stem from anesthesia errors or failure to properly monitor a patient under anesthesia, which are the responsibility of the anesthesiologist.
+- Anesthesiologists – Many instances of surgical malpractice stem from anesthesia errors or failure to properly monitor a patient under anesthesia.
+Anesthesiologists are responsible for preventing these mistakes.

-- Surgical Nurses – Nurses who assist during a surgical procedure can be found liable if they are under the influence, fatigued, or fail to conduct appropriate post-surgical care.
+- Surgical Nurses – Liability also extends to nurses who assist during surgical procedures.
+Nurses under the influence, fatigued, or who fail to conduct appropriate post-surgical care are acting negligently.

-- Doctors – Doctors who incorrectly recommend surgery as a form of treatment can also be found liable.
+- Doctors – Doctors must answer when they incorrectly recommend surgery as a form of treatment.

-- Communication errors – We’ve all heard horror stories of incorrect surgeries being performed, such as the accidental removal of the healthy kidney as opposed to the faulty one.
+- Communication errors – Horror stories of incorrect surgeries illustrate the dangers of communication errors.
 Also called wrong site surgery, these can be devastating and lead to serious injury, irreparable injury, and death.